haziz09/wiim-now-playing/docs/Plan.md

 - [x] Change out rimraf and cash-cp to Shx <https://www.npmjs.com/package/shx>
 - [ ] Add a 4K/High-res UI so you can switch when browsing on a TV.
+- [ ] Add a description for a RPi headless setup, for external screens (with browser)

 (Possible) TODOs: